Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 To build a specific target, see your favorite IDE's documentation.
 In case of Makefiles, add the target name after the make command.

-Note that the documentation has its own CMake project in the ``doc/`` subfolder.
+The documentation has its own CMake project in the ``doc/`` subfolder.
 It can be built by issuing ``make doc`` there (in-place build of the documentation), and we recommend separating the library build process from the documentation build process.
 See the :doc:`documentation